Dksie09/retroui-docs/README.md

 ## Contributing

 We welcome contributions to improve our documentation!
-Please fork the repository, make your changes, and submit a pull request.
+Please open an issue, get assigned, fork the repository, make your changes, and submit a pull request.

 ## Support